codacy-badger/wasulabenjamin.github.io/README.md

 [Please request a feature](https://github.com/wasulabenjamin/wasulabenjamin.github.io/issues/new?template=feature_request.md).

 # Contributing
-This is an open source portfolio web template, any contributions will be highly appreciated.
+This is an open source portfolio web template, therefore developers are encouraged to contribute and help maintain the project throughout its life cycle.
+All contributions will be highly appreciated.

 Looking to contribute something to this template?